al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis.md

 intro: "Data Analysis Guidelines"
 ---

-## Why Analysis?
+## Why Data Analysis?

-Insight (Data + Analysis + Presentation) > Action > Improvement

 **1. End Goal: Improve something* - [Domain]**

 e.g. a business process, a strategy in a company, government, health

-skills: domain knowledge: digital marketing, company processes
+skills: domain knowledge(digital marketing, company processes), ask big scope questions to distill what is important (what is the purpose of this?
+What happens if we don't have it?)

 **2. By changing the (current) way things are done - [Action]**

-e.g. Do Y instead of X. Test Y instead of X
+e.g. Do Y instead of X see if improves against measures(KPIs)

-skills: AB testing
+skills: 1st need to know the current baseline: Dashboard (for KPIs monitoring), 2nd use AB testing to optimize.

 **3. Because of an insight / revelation - [Find Insights]**

-e.g. We found that Y is better than X.
+e.g. We found that Y is more likely better than X.

-skills: Ability to ask good questions(Why you have a site?), be curious, distill what is important, common sense, this defines the metrics and KPIs
+skills: Be curious, play around, ability to ask good questions, distill what is important, common sense, this can contribute to metrics(KPIs to monitor) but should be more focused on the ideas for change.

 **4. (An Insight) That was presented in a clear way - [Presentation]**